facebookresearch/pytorch_GAN_zoo/README.md

 Will force the learning rate to be 0.2 in the training whatever the configuration file coin.json specifies.

-To get all the possible overrides, please type:
+To get all the possible override options, please type:

 ```
 python train.py $MODEL_NAME --overrides